Massey Hall: History

 The idea of Massey Music Hall (its original name) began with Hart Massey, who wanted to build a music hall in order to fill the need for a secular meeting place where people from Toronto and area could meet and enjoy choral music not of a religious theme.
 Massey also wanted to construct the building in memory of his son Charles, who loved music.
 Massey also did not want the music hall to make large profits.
 He wanted both rich and poor to attend events.
 Ideally, once all expenses were paid, Massey wanted tickets for a season of lectures to sell for $1.

-The building was designed with a neoclassical facade, and features moorish arches that span the width of the interior hall.
+The building was designed with a neoclassical facade and features Moorish arches that span the width of the interior hall.
 This interior was inspired by the Alhambra Palace in Spain as well as Louis Sullivan's Chicago Auditorium.
 The exterior is Palladian architecture while the interior is Moorish Revival architecture.
 The exterior neoclassical facade was a preference voiced from Lillian, Hart Massey's daughter.
-Around the top of the hall are thirty stained glass windows, each depicting a famous composer, made by the Faircloth Brothers glass firm.
+Around the top of the hall are thirty stained glass windows, each depicting a famous composer made by the Faircloth Brothers glass firm.
 The foyer is finished in Art Deco style.

 Designed by architect Sidney Badgley, Massey Hall was completed in 1894 at a cost of CA$152,390.75.
 Construction was financed by Massey, the founder of the Massey Manufacturing (later Massey Ferguson) manufacturing conglomerate.
 The hall's debut concert was a choral performance of Handel's 'Messiah' on June 14, 1894.

-Ten years after the completion of construction, (after the 1904 Toronto Great Fire), a pair of fire escape staircases were installed along the front face of the building.
+Ten years after the completion of construction (after the 1904 Toronto Great Fire), a pair of fire escape staircases were installed along the front face of the building.
 They were installed to deal with fire concerns of the building.
 These fire escapes (now removed) were considered an iconic part of Massey Hall's exterior.
 At some point in its renovation history, three of the windows at the front of the venue were converted into doors.
-The doors at the front of the venue were painted red (from their earlier brown-gold colour), a large neon sign was hung above the main entrance, and notice boards listing upcoming acts were revamped on either side of those doors.
+The doors at the front of the venue were painted red (from their earlier brown-gold colour), a giant neon sign was hung above the main entrance, and notice boards listing upcoming acts were revamped on either side of those doors.